-Furthermore, it was Parliament's original intention that persons who committed such crimes would be required to report to police on at least an annual basis and have their personal details recorded on the child protection register.
+Furthermore, it was Parliament's original intention that persons who committed such crimes would be required to report to police on at least an annual basis and have their personal details recorded on the Child Protection Register.

 The fact that they have received a suspended sentence is not necessarily an indication their actions were at the lowest level of seriousness, as other factors involving the offenders' personal circumstances are taken into account on sentencing.

-Persons who receive a suspended sentence are technically sentenced to imprisonment.
-However, that penalty is suspended in whole or part.
+Persons who receive a suspended sentence are technically sentenced to imprisonment; however that penalty is suspended in whole or part.

 Misconduct during the term of the suspended sentence can lead to its revocation and incarceration of the convicted person.

 I will now outline the provisions of the bill.

-Item [1] of schedule 1 amends the definition of an existing controlled person to include a person who immediately before October 2001 was serving a term of imprisonment, the subject of a sentence supervision order.
+Schedule 1 [1] amends the definition of an existing controlled person to include a person who immediately before October 2001 was serving a term of imprisonment the subject of a sentence supervision order.

 This provision will capture any persons who were subject to a sentence supervision order immediately prior to the commencement of the Child Protection (Offenders Registration) Act 2000 in October 2001.

-Item [2] of schedule 1 defines a sentence supervision order as an order under section 12 of the Crimes (Sentencing Procedure) Act 1999.
-Item [3] of schedule 1 amends the definition of a registrable person to include a person whose sentence is the subject of a sentence supervision order.
+Schedule 1 [2] defines a sentence supervision order as an order under section 12 of the Crimes (Sentencing Procedure) Act 1999.

+Schedule 1 [3] amends the definition of a registrable person to include a person whose sentence is the subject of a sentence supervision order.

 This provision means a person is a registrable person even if the sentence that was imposed on the person consisted solely of a term of imprisonment the subject of a sentence suspension order.

-Item [6] of schedule 1 clarifies that the bill extends to any person who has been sentenced in respect of a registrable offence at any time before the commencement of this bill.
-The provision allows that as soon as practicable after its commencement, the Commissioner of Police will give relevant persons written notice of their reporting obligations and the consequences that may arise if the person fails to comply with those obligations.
-This provision is essential so that the 26 persons who have been removed from the child protection register do not take advantage of the court decision to escape the appropriate scrutiny and monitoring by the NSW Police Force that their presence on the register mandates.
-The judgment in Khanna v Commissioner of Police NSW is an unintended consequence of the drafting of the Child Protection (Offenders Registration) Act 2000, which can be simply remedied by the Act being amended to make clear that "imprisonment" includes a suspended sentence.
+Schedule 1 [6] clarifies that the bill extends to any person who has been sentenced in respect of a registrable offence at any time before the commencement of this bill.
+The provision allows that as soon as practicable after its commencement, the

+Commissioner of Police will give relevant persons written notice of their reporting obligations and the consequences that may arise if the person fails to comply with those obligations.

+This provision is essential so that the 26 persons who have been removed from the Child Protection Register do not take advantage of the court decision to escape the appropriate scrutiny and monitoring by the NSW Police Force that their presence on the Register mandates.

+The judgment in Khanna v.
+Commissioner of Police NSW is an unintended consequence of the drafting of the Child Protection (Offenders Registration) Act 2000, which can be simply remedied by the Act being amended to make clear that 'imprisonment' includes a suspended sentence.

 I commend this bill to the House.